-To carry out a simple-fidelity regression for a code whose output is a time series we can use the method presented in \Cref{subsec::tensRegcov} or use output dimension reduction.
+To carry out a single-fidelity regression for a code whose output is a time series we can use the method presented in \Cref{subsec::tensRegcov} or use output dimension reduction.
 For dimension reduction, as in \cite{nanty2017uncertainty}, a basis is chosen.
 The functional output is expanded onto this basis, the expansion is truncated and a surrogate model is built for each scalar-valued coefficient of the truncated expansion.
+In our case, we deal with both multi-fidelity and time-series outputs.

-In our case, we deal with both multi-fidelity and time-series outputs, as presented in \Cref{subsec::Problem}.
 One solution could be to use covariance tensorization in the multi-fidelity framework.
 This method requires the inversion of large covariance matrices.
-However, the inversion methods possible in simple fidelity become impossible because the matrices are then too ill-conditioned to be inverted.
+However, the inversion methods that are possible in a single-fidelity framework become impossible in a multi-fidelity framework because the matrices are then too ill-conditioned to be inverted.

 This leads us to introduce new methods.
-The most naive method consists in starting again from the dimension reduction and to carry out the projection of the outputs of the two codes onto the same appropriate basis.
+The most naive method consists in starting again from the dimension reduction technique and to carry out the projection of the outputs of the two codes onto the same appropriate basis.
 It is therefore possible to use the model \Cref{multikrigeq}.
-The problem is that is not possible to define a basis that is optimal for both the high and low fidelity codes.
+The problem is that is not possible to define a basis that is optimal for both the high- and low-fidelity codes.
 A basis estimated from the low-fidelity data is preferred as it is more robust thanks to the larger number of data.
-Thus the loss of high-fidelity information is significant which leads us to introduce our new method \Cref{sec::AR1multiTens}.
-The originality of our approach is to keep the dimension reduction technique but also to use the residual high-fidelity data to carry out a Gaussian process regression with covariance tensorization.
+Thus the loss of high-fidelity information is significant which leads us to introduce our new method in \Cref{sec::AR1multiTens}.
+The originality of our approach is to keep the dimension reduction technique but also to use the residual high-fidelity data to carry out a GP regression with covariance tensorization.